braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/analytics.md

 # Xamarin Analytics

-> This article covers how to handle analytics for Xamarin.
+> Learn how to generate and review analytics for the Xamarin platform.

 ## Session tracking